-During our SaaS product marketing, we met many prospective customers and we asked them one standard basic question.
+During our SaaS product marketing, we met many prospective customers from MSME segments and we ask them one standard basic question.
 “According to you, what are the three activities important in your business?”

 Everyone had different answers based on their situation and conditions like Finding Customers, Increasing Sales, Managing Taxes and on time reporting, Increase profits, Ensure that their daily operations are handled, Receive the money from Customers (Some are not paid their dues for more than 180 days), manage and get right Resources etc.